joeday/skibacs-field-manual/app/data/tasks/gettingtoknowyourskis.md

 ---
 title: "Getting to know your skis"
-description: "Help students get used to the feel of having skis on their feet."
+description: "Gaining familiarity with having skis on your feet"
 slug: "gettingtoknowyourskis"
 id: "02"
 fundamental: "1"
-skills: [""]
 ---

 ### Why it's important